ni/measurement-plugin-labview/Source/Example Measurements/Keysight 34401A DMM Measurement/README.md

 replace `GPIB0::22::INSTR` with the desired resource name (e.g. `ASRL1::INSTR`
 or a custom alias).

+### Using a LabVIEW UI with External Dependencies
+This example uses a LabVIEW UI with external dependencies.
+In order to display the LabVIEW UI in InstrumentStudio, you must first build the `Keysight 34401A DMM Measurement UI` packed library build specification.
+The packed library will contain all of the dependencies that the UI needs to load in InstrumentStudio.

 ### Session Management

 This example has a slightly different approach to session management than the examples for NI PXI modular instruments.

 The examples for NI PXI modular instruments use the NI gRPC Device Server to share a single driver session between multiple operating system processes.
 When running